-With a well-rounded liberal arts education, exceptional character, and 21st century knowledge and professional skills gained from their curricular and co-curricular preparation, Cornerstone University graduates are equipped for the world of work and graduate programs they pursue.
+With a well-rounded liberal arts education, exceptional character, and 21st century knowledge and professional skills gained from their curricular and co-curricular preparation, graduates of Cornerstone University are well-equipped for the world of work and graduate studies.

 The Center for Career and Life Calling is committed to partnering with employers to develop high impact recruiting experiences both on campus and off campus.
 The Center appreciates your efforts and significant investment of time and financial resources to recruit Cornerstone candidates.

-We look forward to partnering with you to acquire the talent you seek for your organization.
+The Career and Life Calling team looks forward to partnering with you to acquire the talent you seek for your organization!

 - An internship should be a realistic, practical and planned work and learning experience.
 Through team effort, the business receives quality student work while the intern experiences career-type work and develops job skills, good work habits and interpersonal skills.